-Are you struggling with acne, and curious to know about about how nutrition impacts acne?
+Are you struggling with acne, and curious to know about how nutrition impacts acne?
 Read my guide to all you need to know about diet and acne to find out the latest science backed information.

 Does diet affect acne?